Wouldn’t it be great if you could simply have a stellar idea for an app, develop it, then launch it to resounding success in the market?

-This is where customer development and user testing come in.
-Customer development refers to a technique startups use to quickly iterate and test each part of their business model.
+This is where customer development and usability testing come in.
+Startup enterprises employ the customer development method to precisely test and iterate every aspect of their business model.
 Steve Blank has written extensively on customer development and its important role in validation for startups.

 The diagram below shows that the first two steps are customer discovery and customer validation, which feed into the agile development process.
-Essentially, these are about the iteration and testing of your app, with each feature in your app becoming a hypothesis you need to test out.
+Essentially, these are about iteration and usability testing your app.
+Each feature in your app becomes a hypothesis you need to test out.

-So, what does it take to ensure you conduct user testing for those hypotheses well?
+So, what does it take to ensure you conduct thorough usability testing for those hypotheses?
 Here are a few tips:

-Before you kick off any kind of testing, it’s useful to have some kind of blueprint to follow so that you maximize what you need to get out of your testing.
-In an extract from The Handbook of Usability Testing, basic sections of a test plan might look like this:
+Before you kick off any kind of usability testing, it’s useful to have some kind of blueprint to follow so that you maximize the qualitative and quantitative data you get out of your user tests.
+In an extract from The Handbook of Usability Testing, basic sections of a usability test plan might look like this:

-- Purpose, goals and objectives of the test
+- Purpose – goals and objectives of the usability test

 - Research questions